brushtailmedia/sshkey-chat/README.md

 # sshkey-chat

-Work in Progress - This project is not yet feature complete or stable.
-Expect breaking changes until v1.0.
+Functional Work in Progress - Expect breaking changes until v1.0.

 Private messaging server over SSH with end-to-end encryption.
 No accounts, no passwords -- identity is your SSH key.